jamesdonoh/cyber-security/essay/report.md

 This standard is effective from DD/MM/YYYY.
 It is due for review after two years, on DD/MM/YYYY.

 Other features removed for brevity here but that may be useful in a standard are a glossary, references, a change log [@sanspolicy], and contact details for the author/and or authorising officer [@hare].

+# Evaluation of paper

+The main strength of the paper is its detailed description of the lab used to demonstrate how a WAF can be deployed within an enterprise and integrate with other tools into a vulnerability scanning and 'virtual patching' workflow.
+By using the ModSecurity OWASP Core Rule Set (CRS) as initial input, the approach used validates the capabilties of WAFs to detect and mitigate vulnerabilities found in the OWASP Top 10 [-@owasp], which is referenced by standards such as the PCI DSS [-@pcidss] as an example of best practice in vulnerability management.
+This therefore suggests that WAFs could form part of a 'baseline approach' to implementing generic, industry-standard security controls against common threats [@stallings].
+That said, the OWASP Top 10 is currently being revised, having not been updated since 2013, and so the CRS used may need to be updated to reflect any new guidance that emerges.

+## Terminology and classification of controls

+Pubal states that WAFs can prevent attacks that "network firewalls and intrusion prevention systems cannot" (p.3), but these terms are used flexibly in vendor marketing and there is often overlap betwen the capabilities of each system.
+WAFs can be seen as a specialised type of application gateway, one of three categories of firewall (along with packet filters and circuit gateways) identified nearly 15 years ago by Cheswick et al. [-@cheswick], but as they point out, the protocol levels analysed by each category is not clear-cut.
+More recently, Scarfone and Hoffman [-@nist800-41] use a broad application of the term 'firewall' and compare their capabilities by determing which level(s) of the TCP/IP stack the firewall is able to operate on.

+Even within the application layer, it may be helpful to distinguish between WAF functionality focused on the HTTP protocol itself and that protecting against weaknesses in web application code.
+The data sheet for one market-leading WAF [@imperva] shows it "enforces HTTP standards compliance".
+This is a firewall behaviour termed 'RFC compliance' [@nist800-41] which protects against weaknesses in the protocol implementation (for example, a 'cookie' that does not conform to the standard could be used as an attack against an insecure HTTP parser).
+By contrast, guidelines such as the OWASP Top 10 normally focus on weaknesses web application that are built on top of HTTP.

+Additionally, the 'out-of-band' configuration described in the paper does not strictly fulfil the usual requirement for a firewall that all traffic must past through it [@cheswick].

+## Other benefits of WAF controls

+Pubal identifies a number of important reasons to consider WAF controls, including detecting and blocking malicious traffic, 'virtual patching' of legacy/COTS software, and their role within a broader network security monitoring infrastructure.
+However he only briefly mentions their ability to assist with the creation of security audit trails [@rfc4949].
+Cheswick et al. [@cheswick] list the ability to log and control all traffic passing through them as a key advantage of the application gateway category of firewall.
+Scarfone and Hoffman [-@nist800-41] also suggest that application-layer firewalls are able to provide provide user-oriented services such as enforcing authentication or logging events associated with a system user.
+For example, a suitably-configured WAF could be used to audit failed login attempts for a given user account, which is listed as a security event that should be audited by standards such as X.816 [@x816].
+This could be especially useful where a legacy/COTS web application does not provide its own security audit trail.
+Some high-end commercial WAF products such as BIG-IP [-@f5] even include 'stateful' rules that can automatically detect and block brute-force login attacks by inspecting application traffic, going well beyond the feature set of the example WAF (ModSecurity) discussed in the paper.

+The paper focuses on using WAFs for 'shielding' applications in production that have identified weaknesses, without considering the role they have to play in managing web application risk more generally.
+Implementing multiple, overlapping layers of security is the well-established principle of _defence in depth_, and as [@stallings] point out may address people and operational concerns as well as technology.
+In the case of the BBC, the need to educate and support web developers in developing more secure applications and for a robust InfoSec review of possible weaknesses does not preclude adding WAFs as a supplementary layer of protection.

+Similarly, the inclusion of centralised WAF protection at the edge of the BBC network, through which all traffic would pass (currently under consideration) does not mean that origin servers should not also include WAF components.
+The use of multiple layers of firewalls is a common way of providing defense-in-depth [@nist800-41], and where different firewall products or configurations are used the software attack surface may be reduced even further.
+Moreover, the reduced amount of traffic reaching origin servers (due to centralised caching) makes it more practical to apply types of application layer inspection that are more costly in terms of processing time (such as the 'stateful' rules described above) at this level.
+By contrast the large volume of requests hitting the edge of the network could make such rules cost-prohibitive.

+## Downsides and arguments against WAF usage

+From another perspective, WAFs add additional level of complexity to the organisation's infrastructure and increase the maintenance burden on network administrators.
+Particularly where a WAF maintains state (such as information about user journeys) it may increase the challenges around debugging problems arising from false positives (where legitimate user behavior is incorrectly identified as malicious).

+There is also the related argument that many of the protections afforded by WAFs (for example, against XSS) are most appropriately enforced in web application code itself, where set of possible valid inputs can be known with certainty and the risk of false positives is therefore lowest.
+At a higher level, the risk of blocking repeated login attempts at the WAF level suffers from the risk that if the WAF is ever bypassed all protection is lost.
+This risk also applies if a WAF product is replaced with a non-identical alternative.
+Web developers typically mitigate such risks using a test-driven development (TDD) approach, but this methodology is not yet widely used for validating WAF behaviour.

+- Offloading SSL termination (what is Diffie-Hellman problem mentioned?)
+- Application itself should be adequately defended
+- Increased complexity of debugging (esp with stateful like F5)
+- Processing overhead (at scale)
+- False sense of security
+- Skils required to configure and set up? (mentioned in conclusion)
+- Criteria for choosing application firewalls: Scarfone 4-5

+## Implications for cyber security and scope for future work

+- Cloud?
+- egress filtering?
+(Scafone 2-3)

+# Conclusion

 # References